Accessible Emergency Calls

 Stakeholder Engagement and Presentation

 I reached out to a lot of non-profit organizations and 911/988 respondents, and realized that problems like this lie everywhere in our society, but not a lot of capital and resources were deployed into solving them.
-Hence I inspire to develop products with every user group in mind in my future works and always think of and pitch solutions to these problems to relevant parties.
+Hence I am inspired to develop products with every user group in mind in my future works and always think of and pitch solutions to these problems to relevant parties.